fembc/fembc.github.io/_posts/2015-03-23-week4-women-workplace-part1.markdown

 >
 > “Careers are a jungle gym, not a ladder.”
 **― Sheryl Sandberg, Lean In: Women, Work, and the Will to Lead**
+>
+>>
+>
+>"Of course, nothing helps families make ends meet like higher wages.
+That's why this Congress still needs to pass a law that makes sure a woman is paid the same as a man for doing the same work.
+Really.
+It's 2015.
+It's time."-**President Obama, State of the Union Speech 2015**